 The University of Antwerp conducts a weekly survey, called "the Corona Study", every Tuesday to estimate the impact of the corona crisis.
-On April 7 and April 28, a number of questions on citizens' trust in the different government levels, in the sources of information, and in the adopted policy measures were included.
-The survey on April 7 was completed 224,437 times, and on April 28, 119,634 people participated in the study.
-The vast majority of respondents lives in Flanders: 207,304 and 108,415 respectively.
-We have therefore limited this analysis to the Flemish Region.
+On April 7, April 28 and May 26 2020, a number of questions on citizens' trust in the different government levels, in the sources of information, and in the adopted policy measures were included.
+The survey on April 7 was completed 224437 times.
+On April 28, 119634 people participated in the study and 49036 citizens completed the survey on May 26.
+A large majority of the respondents lives in Flanders: 207304, 108415 and 46620 respectively.
+We have therefore limited the analysis for this research note to the Flemish Region.

 The Corona Study uses self-selection.
 Participants are not randomly selected.
 As a result, respondents are not a correct reflection of society.
 For example, the study was completed more often by women, highly educated people and people under the age of 65.
-In addition, the Province of Antwerp is particularly overrepresented.
+In addition, the province of Antwerp is particularly overrepresented.
 To ensure that the results are representative, we have weighed the data by age, gender, level of education and the province.
 The weighting factors were limited to a maximum of three.